MuhammedKalkan/Portal/README.md

 Comments and inputs are quite welcome.
 You can follow progress from issues and here

-## Latest News (13.02.2017)
+## Latest News (20.02.2017)

-Live demo is updated and populated with latest data sets.
+Now there is a blog about this project which will get updates more frequently (HERE)[http://terrainserver.blogspot.com.tr/].

 Currently there are 2 datasets in Heightmap and QuantizedMesh format.